-36.1.
+34.1.
 Dorset LEP abides by the Public Contracts Regulations 2015 (PCR 2015) for the procurement of goods, services and works as set out in the relevant thresholds and the procurement methods in the table below.
 We also have a procurement process manual, so all staff are fully briefed on regulations and processes.

-Works/services/supplies value Procurement method
+Works/ services/ supplies value Procurement method

-£0 - £50k Best Value
+£0 - £49,999 Best value quote

-£50k - £100k Obtain Quotations (3)
+£50,000 - £99,999 Obtain quotations (3 min)

-£100k - EU Threshold Invite Tenders (3)
+£100,000 - £214,904 Invite tenders (3)

-EU Threshold + Statutory
+£214,904 Statutory

-37. Request for Letter of Support
+35. Request for Letter of Support

-37.1.
+35.1.
 Dorset LEP has a process for organisations that are requesting letters of support for projects to accompany funding applications.
 The request form should be completed for Dorset LEP's consideration.

-38. Risk Management
+36. Risk Management

-38.1.
-The Dorset LEP Risk Framework details processes and assurances around risk management.
+36.1.
+The Dorset LEP Risk Management Framework details processes and assurances around risk management.
 Project and programme delivery risks are management by the Dorset LEP Team and the entire Risk Register which includes corporate risk is reviewed quarterly by the Finance, Audit & Corporate Risk Committee.
-Any items requiring Board attention are escalated via this Committee via the process outlined in the Risk Framework.
+Any items requiring Board attention are escalated via this Committee via the process outlined in the Risk Management Framework.

-39. Overview and Scrutiny
+37. Overview and Scrutiny

-39.1.
+37.1.
 Dorset LEP has an Overview & Scrutiny Committee for managing these aspects within the organisation and for making positive recommendations for how future decisions of Dorset LEP can be effectively implemented.
 The dates and meeting minutes are published on the website.
-Our Overview and Scrutiny Policy is outline in an Overview & Scrutiny Policy.
+Our Overview and Scrutiny Policy is outlined in an Overview & Scrutiny Policy.

-40. Travel Expense Policy
+38. Travel Expense Policy

-- 40.1.
+- 38.1.
 Dorset LEP Board members are not remunerated except the Chair role but are entitled to claim reasonable travel expenses if travelling on Dorset LEP business.
-Dorset LEP Board travel and subsistence expenses are claimed in accordance with our Board Travel and Expense Policy. - 40.2.
+Dorset LEP Board travel and subsistence expenses are claimed in accordance with our Board Travel and Expense Policy. - 38.2.
 Information on total value of expenses claimed by all Board members each year is published on our website.

-41. Whistleblowing Policy
+39. Whistleblowing Policy

-41.1.
+39.1.
 Dorset LEP Whistleblowing Policy outlines the process to follow for a discloser when reporting a perceived wrongdoing within Dorset LEP, including something they believe goes against the core values of Standards in Public Life (the Nolan Principles) and the Code of Conduct for Dorset LEP Board Members and staff.

-42. Section 4: Decision making processes and ensuring value for money
+40. Section 4: Decision making processes and ensuring value for money

-- 42.1.
-Dorset LEP has robust arrangements in place to ensure value for money and effective delivery, through strong project development, project and options appraisal, prioritisation and business case development. - 42.2.
-The process for decision making and ensuring value for money is published on the Dorset LEP website. - 42.3.
-All investment decisions for the use of public funds are made with reference to the relevant statutory requirements, conditions of funding and in line with the objectives of other appropriate and relevant bodies e.g. Subnational Transport Body. - 42.4.
-Decisions which are made in contravention of the process will be invalid based on noncompliance, unless the Board has given prior approval for variation in the decision-making process. - 42.5.
+- 40.1.
+Dorset LEP has robust arrangements in place to ensure value for money and effective delivery, through strong project development, project and options appraisal, prioritisation and business case development. - 40.2.
+The process for decision making and ensuring value for money is published on the Dorset LEP website. - 40.3.
+All investment decisions for the use of public funds are made with reference to the relevant statutory requirements, conditions of funding and in line with the objectives of other appropriate and relevant bodies e.g., Subnational Transport Body. - 40.4.
+Decisions which are made in contravention of the process will be invalid based on noncompliance unless the Board has given prior approval for variation in the decision-making process. - 40.5.
 Dorset LEP is wholeheartedly committed to ensuring the best possible value for money in its use of public resources.

-43. Scheme of delegation
+41. Scheme of delegation

-- 43.1.
-A scheme of delegation is in place, setting out the arrangements for how operational business decisions are taken by Dorset LEP Director. - 43.2.
-Board Members' powers of delegation are set out in s11 of the Articles of Association. - 43.3.
+- 41.1.
+A scheme of delegation is in place, setting out the arrangements for how operational business decisions are taken by Dorset LEP Director. - 41.2.
+Board Members' powers of delegation are set out in s11 of the Articles of Association. - 41.3.
 Decision Making and ensuring value for money is outlined through our processes published in full on the Dorset LEP website as part of our Decision Making and Due Diligence Policy.